-Guidance on how to run a successful event, including the help that is available, is at link.
-Please note, all Member Group events need to be set up on the Community Eventbrite account.
+Guidance on how to run a successful event, including the help that is available, isat link.
+Please note that for chargeable events the events booking system MUST be used.

-Where an event is held jointly with another organisation not within the BCS please see link.
+Where an event is held jointly with another organisation not within the BCS pleasesee link.

-Where an event is shared between two Member Groups they should agree on who pays for what in advance and inform the relevant Community Co-ordinator(s).
+Where an event is shared between two Member Groups they should agree on whopays for what, for example the branch may agree to pay for accommodation and catering and the Specialist Group might pay travelling expenses.